UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Do you offer load balancing?

-Due to OpenStack Neutron not supporting highly available load balancing services, UKCloud has created [*How to creating load balancing services on UKCloud for OpenStack*](ostack-how-create-load-balancer.md), which describes how to deploy a HA load balancing solution, of which the first deployed solution is free of charge.
+Due to OpenStack Neutron not supporting highly-available load balancing services, UKCloud has created [*How to creating load balancing services on UKCloud for OpenStack*](ostack-how-create-load-balancer.md), which describes how to deploy a HA load balancing solution, of which the first deployed solution is free of charge.

-We will look to include more native OpenStack functionality once a highly available solution is provided by the community.
+We will look to include more native OpenStack functionality once a highly-available solution is provided by the community.

 ### Can I deploy my own load balancer?

-Yes, you can deploy your own load-balancing virtual appliance (for example, F5, Stingray, Zeus) if support for other algorithms is required.
+Yes, you can deploy your own load balancing virtual appliance provided it is compatible with KVM hypervisor and OpenStack.

 ### Do you have an IPSEC VPN connection for uploading sensitive data?